torchlard/Notes/Math/abstract_algebra.md

 then cosets of N in G from group G/N under operation (aN)(bN) = abN
 - group called factor/quotient group of G,N

+let N be normal subgroup of An, where n ≥ 3, if N contains 3-cycle, then N = An for n ≥ 5, every normal subgroup N of A, contains 3-cycle